somhi/PCXT_DeMiSTify/deca/README.md

 * With original IBM ROM does not work keyboard (beeps at every keystroke)

-* Serdrive works at 460.8 K & 230.4K but not 115.2K
+* Serdrive works at 460.8 K or 230.4K but not 115.2K

-* Prince of Persia gives disk error
+* Audio: a continous beeper tone can be heard e.g. in area5150 demo

 **UART port is required to be used to load the OS through the serdrive app.**